1984 Summer Olympics boycott: Poland

 Polish dependence on the Soviet Union also led to their being pressured to join the Soviets' boycott.
 As was done in Hungary, in Poland "the ruling political circles made a scapegoat of the [sporting] institution" by having members of the Polish Olympic Committee take a public vote on the question.
 In that way, those actually behind the decisionthe Polish United Workers' Partywere shielded from public opprobrium.
 A State Department document stated that "the reported agreement of early May that Moscow would allow Warsaw to delay repayment of its trade deficit until the year 1990 apparently assured Polish Prime Minister Jaruzelski's compliance with the boycott".

 Bulgaria

 Bulgaria had been the first country to announce it was joining the Soviet boycott.
-Before their announcement was publicly released, President of the Bulgarian Olympic Committee (BOC), Ivan Slavkov, had inadvertently announced that "everything was going well for the L.A.
+Before their announcement was publicly released, President of the Bulgarian Olympic Committee (BOC), Ivan Slavkov, inadvertently announced that "everything was going well for the L.A.
 Games", suggesting that the boycott decision was made by Bulgarian Communist Party General Secretary Todor Zhivkov and only communicated to the members of the BOC later that same day.